InhumaneJake/MassiveDocs/getting_started.rst

 You'll also want to take a look a the scripts responsible for position synchronization, which are NetController and PlayerSync in the Client > Scripts folder, and the PlayerCreator and AiCreator scripts in the Servers > Scripts folder.

 You'll notice in the ServerModel that two Zones are created.
 It is recommended you read up on Zones to understand their purpose, but for now, let's just say that they are Server configurations.
-This particular example requires two servers to connect to the Lobby before a client can connect.
-This is because two Zones are created in the Start method of the LobbyModel class.
+Because two Zones are configured in this example project, two servers are required to host the game world.

-To run the example project, build each scene separately, then start the lobby, two servers, and one or more clients.
+To run the example project, build each scene seperately, then start two servers and one or more clients.

 Here is a breakdown of how this example works: